ShikharKhadka/assesment/README.md

 This project is a React application built with TypeScript and Material-UI (MUI).
 It features a two task usermanagement with datatable and cart management system.

-**Data** with search, edit functionality, and modals for user management.

----

 ## User Management System
 - **DataGrid** displaying user or task data
 - **Search** functionality to filter data